Hitman: Codename 47: Development

 As executive producer, Eneroth encouraged the development team to stray away from the run-and-gun gameplay, and instead focus on a "methodical experience", including dragging dead bodies around the scene to create tension.
 He had previously worked on Deus Ex and Thief: The Dark Project, which had heavily exposed him to the stealth game mechanics he wished to see in Codename 47.

 Jesper Kyd composed the game's soundtrack, basing it on urban soundscapes and ethnic instrumentation.
 Kyd had previously been a member of IO Interactive's precursor, Zyrinx, but moved to Manhattan and became a freelance video game musician.
 He would subsequently return to compose the soundtracks of the first three sequels to Codename 47: Silent Assassin, Contracts, and Blood Money.

 Reception

-Hitman: Codename 47 received "mixed or average" reviews, according to review aggregator Metacritic.